canonical/ubuntu-packaging-guide/debian-dir-overview.rst

 * ``3.0 (quilt)`` for packages with a separate upstream tarball

 If you choose to use source format 1.0, you can make this explicit in the source/format file.
-If you choose not use this file to define the source format, Lintian will warn about the missing file.
+If you choose not to use this file to define the source format, Lintian will warn about the missing file.
 This warning is informational only and may be safely ignored.

 http://wiki.debian.org/Projects/DebSrc3.0 summarizes information concerning and the benefits of the switch to the 3.0 source package formats.